 One of the more common questions I hear from people who are considering including artificial plants in their home or office decor is “Aren’t fake plants kind of tacky?”.

-It’s a fair question, since there are lot of poor quality products on the market.
+It’s a fair question since there are lot of poor quality products on the market.

-My answer to that question usually comes in the form of one of the following responses:
+So, are fake plants tacky?
+Well, my answer to that question usually comes in the form of one of the following responses:

 Yes.
 Some fake indoor plants can look tacky, but wilting and dying plants that haven’t been cared for can look equally bad.
 No one feels bad for a cheap fake plant, but there’s a sense of sadness that comes from seeing a dying plant.